 2017 Models - Based on 2017 EPA mileage ratings.
 Use for comparison purposes only.
 Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.

-2017 Models - Hybrid: Based on 2017 EPA mileage ratings.
+Hybrid Models: Ratings determined by EPA.
 Use for comparison purposes only.
-Your mileage will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition, and other factors.
+Your MPGe/MPG will vary depending on driving conditions, how you drive and maintain your vehicle, battery-pack age/condition, and other factors.

 For more information, visit Kelley Blue Book's KBB.com.
 Kelley Blue Book is a registered trademark of Kelley Blue Book Co., Inc.

 Car and Driver, January 2017.
 2017 CR-V won compact SUV category.
 2017 Ridgeline won mid-size pick-up.

 Car and Driver, January 2018.

 The 2018 Motor Trend SUV of the Year® includes the full Honda CR-V lineup.

 2017 IIHS Top Safety Pick+ with Honda Sensing™ and specific headlights.